What is an Athlete or Sports Competitor?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Horse Racer

-In the United States, there were 11,800 jobs for Athlete or Sports Competitor in 2016.
+There were about 11,800 jobs for Athlete or Sports Competitor in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Athlete or Sports Competitor by 2026.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+The BLS estimates 1,700 yearly job openings in this field.